-Priority construction activity means land disturbing activities located in a watershed that discharges directly into waters recognized by the state with unavailable parameters for siltation, or exceptional Tennessee waters and, thus, warrant more frequent inspection.
-A property is considered to have a direct discharge, if stormwater runoff from the property does not cross any other property before entering the waters of the state
+Priority construction activity means land disturbing activities that are located in a watershed that discharges directly into waters recognized by the state as unavailable parameter waters impaired for siltation or habitat alteration, or exceptional Tennessee waters.
+A property is considered to have a direct discharge, if stormwater runoff from the property does not cross any other property before entering the water of the state.